Residential Life Handbook

 - Students found to be excessively intoxicated in a residence hall may be subject to mandatory medical or psychological evaluation as well as appropriate student conduct action.

 ILLEGAL AND CONTROLLED SUBSTANCES

-- The possession or use of narcotics and/or other controlled substances without a valid prescription, or misuse of prescribed medication and/or other legal substances, is prohibited in the residence halls.
+- The possession or use of narcotics and/or other controlled substances or misuse of prescribed medication and/or other legal substances, is prohibited in the residence halls.
 Students are expected to obey Federal and New York State Laws regarding the use, possession, sale and distribution of controlled substances.